DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 ## Project Management

 To streamline development, track tasks, and plan future improvements, this project uses a Kanban board.
-You can view the board here: [Kanban Board](your-kanban-board-link).
+You can view the board here: [Kanban Board](https://github.com/users/DesislavaNaydenova/projects/5/views/1).

 The board includes columns for:
-- To Do: Tasks planned for the project.
+- Backlog: Tasks planned for the project.
+- Ready: Tasks ready to be picked up
 - In Progress: Tasks currently being worked on.
+- In review: Tasks in review.
 - Done: Completed tasks.
-- Future Improvements: Enhancements planned for upcoming versions.

-## Hypothesis and how to validate? 🔍
+## Hypothesis and Validation

 - **Hypothesis**: A machine learning model, particularly a Convolutional Neural Network (CNN), can accurately classify cherry leaf images as either healthy or mildew-affected, meeting a target accuracy of 97%.